Spagett1/pineflash/README.md

 ## :desktop_computer: Install Options
 Go to https://github.com/Spagett1/PineFlash/releases/, intructions can be found there.

-1. Pre-made Binaries: download pineflash zip or tar releases as this is the easiest option to install
+1. Pre-made Binaries: easiest method is to download pineflash zip or tar releases and install.
 2. Build from Code, see below.

 ## :runner: Run